Table of Contents

 1. Approval and Notification Requirements

 - Activities using potentially hazardous biological agents must have a qualified Principal Investigator (PI) that fulfills the responsibilities as defined in the Administrative Policy: Activities Involving Potentially Hazardous Biological Agents.

 - The PI must obtain Institutional Biosafety Committee (IBC) approval for their research or teaching activities prior to initiation.
 The IBC application is available at the IBC website (ibc.umn.edu).

 - Non-University entities renting, leasing or otherwise using University facilities that are handling or storing potentially hazardous biological agents must notify Health, Safety and RIsk Management's (HSRM) Biosafety and Occupational Health Department (BOHD) by contacting the Biological Safety Officer (BSO) or designate at 612-626-6002.
 BOHD has the authority to inspect, oversee, and prohibit the handling and storage of all potentially hazardous biological agents if non-compliant practices are found.

-Activities Involving Potentially Hazardous Biological Agents
+2. Review of Activities involving Potentially Hazardous Biological Agents

 Use of potentially hazardous biological agents in human subjects